Causes of death (hlth_cdeath)

 Italian data are available from 1994 onwards.

-Note that due to the fact that 2011 data is the first data collection with a legal basis (and few changes in the requested variables and breakdowns), the data before and after 2011 could not be always comparable (In part due to the different groupings of causes of deaths).
-Moreover time series for data on stillbirths starts in 2011 and no information on previous data is available.
+Note that because 2011 data is the first data collection with a legal basis (and few changes in the requested variables and breakdowns), the data before and after 2011 could not always be comparable (in part due to the different groupings of causes of death).
+Moreover, the time series for data on stillbirths starts in 2011, and no information on previous data is available.

 3.9.
 Base period